davidkml/vc-made-simple/README.md

 ## How to use it

-**For those who only want to demo the application**, I have provided a simple bash script that will temporarily add the directory to your $PATH so the executable can be found by your system and move you into a new subdirectory called `sandbox` in which you can add files, modify files, and experiment with the application for the duration of Terminal session.
+**For those who only want to demo the application**, I have provided a simple bash script that will temporarily add the directory to your $PATH variable and move you into a new subdirectory called `sandbox` in which you can add files, modify them, and experiment with the application for the duration of Terminal session.
 To do this, move into the `vc-made-simple` directory and run:
 ```bash
 source init_sandbox
 ```

-Every time you use the script, your previous directory will be deleted so you can start fresh,  so **be careful to not leave any important files in the `sandbox` directory!**
+Every time you use the script, your previous directory will be deleted so you can start fresh,  so **be careful to not leave any important files in the** `sandbox` **directory!**

 **Alternatively**, you may more permanently add the application to your $PATH by adding to your `~/.bash_profile` file the line:
 ```bash
 export PATH=/path/to/vc-made-simple/bin:$PATH
 ```
-where `/path/to/vc-made-simple/` should be replaced with the actual path to the directory in your computer.
+where `/path/to/vc-made-simple/` should be replaced with the actual path to the directory in your file system.
 Then, to effect the change, run:
 ```bash
 source ~/.bash_profile
 ```

-To get started quickly or walk through a demonstration, take a look at the [Tutorial](docs/TUTORIAL.md).
+To get started quickly or walk through a demonstration of how to use Vms, take a look at the [Tutorial](docs/TUTORIAL.md).

 ### Commands